akingdom/akingdom.github.io/README.md

 > Trust God and be at rest in Him.
 That is real gain that lasts—not like the things you leave behind.
 And it is not about strict rules. - *Paul* (1 Timothy 6:6-7).

+> A programming language is only as strong as its loops. - *Stephen Howard*

 </details>